pospi/talk-solidity-blockchain-intro/solidity-notes.md

 name: in-the-meantime
 # In the meantime

 For now, unit tests and better code analysis tools are important.
-If we can write error-free code in JavaScript using linters and test runners then we can do it here, too... let's just not forget: all software is terrible and **all risks are amplified**.
+If we can write error-free code in JavaScript using linters and test runners then we can do it here, too... let's just not forget: all software is terrible and .superstress[all risks are amplified].